 The CRCG&HR Committee commissions a third party to review executive compensation and to conduct a benchmarking analysis of the executive compensation program and oversight functions on a historical basis, at least every three years.
 In addition, the CRCG&HR Committee annually reviews data from the comparator companies from SEDAR or other sources to ensure that compensation levels continue to be competitive.
-In 2018, Perrault Consulting Incorporated ("PCI") was engaged by the CRCG&HR Committee to assist in a benchmarking compensation program to compare compensation levels of the senior executives of MCAN to comparator companies.
-The next executive compensation review is scheduled for November 2020.
+In 2021, Meridian Compensation Partners was engaged by the CRCG&HR Committee to assist in a benchmarking compensation program to compare compensation levels of the senior executives of MCAN to comparator companies.
+The next executive compensation review will be conducted in 2024.

-For 2018, there were fourteen companies from the mortgage, financial services and real estate sectors used in the comparison.
+For 2021, there were fifteen companies from the mortgage, financial services and real estate sectors used in the comparison.
 These companies employ executives with similar skills and experience to MCAN's executives.
-For 2018 the companies included in the peer group were: BTB REIT, Clairvest Group Inc., Crown Capital Partners Inc., Firm Capital Mortgage Investment Corporation, First National Financial Corporation, Killam Apartment REIT, MCAP Commercial LP, Plaza Retail REIT, Sprott Inc., Street Capital Corporation, Timbercreek Financial Corporation, Versa Bank, Atrium Mortgage Corporation and Senvest Capital Inc.
+For 2021 the companies included in the peer group were: Atrium Mortgage Investment Corporation, B2B REIT, Chesswood Group Limited, Clairvest Group Inc., CT REIT, First Capital REIT, goeasy Ltd., Plaza Retail REIT, Timbercreek Financial, VersaBank, Killam Apartment REIT, Home Capital Group Inc., Equitable Group Inc., Trisura Group Ltd., and Boardwalk REIT.

 Many of the comparators are much larger and more complex than MCAN.
 The smaller comparators were selected to represent a similar size and complexity to MCAN.
-All comparator companies are publicly listed with the exception of MCAP Commercial LP, in which MCAN has a 14.02% interest.